 In the next part of the sword series, I decided to focus on a small group of rare and not very widespread swords – Petersen type G. This type of sword is practically unknown among the reenactors, probably due to its unconventional appearance or limited distribution.
 The aim of this article will be to introduce this type to the general audience, to indicate its distribution and anatomy.

 Just as the hilt varies, the blades of swords of this type show quite numerous variations.
-Of the total of seven pieces, five are single-edged and only two are double-edged.
-As far as I know, only four finds are complete enough to determine their overall length and shape (Brekken, C12749, C21660, SHM 19086).
-The sword from Brekken is 90 cm long overall.
+Of the total of nine pieces, six are single-edged and only three are double-edged.
+As far as I know, only five finds are complete enough to determine their overall length and shape (Brekken, C12749, C21660, C25042, SHM 19086).
+The sword from Brekken is 90 cm long overall, double-edged sword C25042 has a lenght of 91.6 cm.
 The single-edged sword C12749 is about 77 cm long, of which the blade is 61.5 cm.
 Both the C12749 and the fragmentary C1554 have a characteristic cross-section, which is characterized by a edge extending to about one third of the blade and a fuller.
 A similar cross-section, but without a fuller, can be seen at SHM 19086, which reaches a total length of 65 cm with an excellent degree of preservation (Andoshchuk 2014: 357, La 1).
 The most interesting single-edged blade is the sword C21660, which is made of the blade of the Frankish pattern-welded scramasax from the 8th century, installed perhaps in the early 9th century; this well-preserved piece has a total length of 65.5 cm and a weight of 746 g (personal discussion with Vegard Vike).
 The only double-edged specimen we mention here is fragmentary (measuring 36.5 cm), but remarkably ornamented by pattern-welded rods on both sides of the blade.
 The width of the blades for the detected single-edged swords is 5.3–5.5 cm.